 Because alcohol is easily accessible and socially embraced, it frequently influences an individual’s health.
 Alcohol use disorder, an addiction to alcohol or frequent alcohol abuse, has a major impact on the body’s organs and systems.
 Moderate drinking is considered an average of one or two drinks per day.
 But what constitutes a ‘drink’ can vary.
 For example, twelve ounces is considered one drink of beer, while for wine, it’s four ounces of wine, and for hard alcohols (whisky, vodka, etc.), only one and a half ounces.
 Also, alcohol is a source of excess calories, which can contribute to unnecessary weight gain, put stress on the body, and be harmful in the long term.

-How Alcoholism Hurts the Heart
+How Abuse of Alcohol Hurts the Heart

-While there is some evidence that light or moderate drinking might actually help prevent heart disease by raising HDL or “good” cholesterol, helping prevent the damage done by LDL, “bad” cholesterol, and assisting in the prevention of blood clotting which plays a role in reducing heart attacks but can also lead to easy bruising or bleeding, it is impossible to know if the benefits come from the alcohol itself or other factors such as antioxidants that can be found in other items.
+While there is some evidence that light or moderate drinking might help prevent heart disease by raising HDL or “good” cholesterol, helping prevent the damage done by LDL, “bad” cholesterol, and assisting in the prevention of blood clotting, which plays a role in reducing heart attacks but can also lead to easy bruising or bleeding, it is impossible to know if the benefits come from the alcohol itself or other factors such as antioxidants that can be found in other items.